tigerAndBull/TABAnimated/README.md

 3. [self.collectionView tab_startAnimation];
 4. [self.collectionView tab_endAnimation];

+## Tips

-## Other tips when using on normal pattern
+when using on normal pattern

 1. specificing when having none data.